-South Central Region Player of the Year and RMAC Offensive Player, Tesho Akindele, repeated as an All-American, earning First Team praise from the NSCAA and Daktronics; Alex Nass was named Daktronics Honorable Mention All-American and Zach Page-Belknap was a Capital One First Team Academic All-American.
-Manville Strand was voted RMAC Goalkeeper of the Year, leading Mines to defensive ranks of third in RMAC in goals against average (1.07), third in goals allowed (23) and fourth in shutouts (8).
+Akindele repeated as a NSCAA and Daktronics All-American; Alex Nass was chosen Daktronics Honorable Mention All-American and Zach Page-Belknap was a Capital One First Team Academic All-American.
+Manville Strand, the RMAC Goalkeeper of the Year, led Mines to conference defensive ranks of third in goals against average (1.07), third in goals allowed (23) and fourth in shutouts (8).

-The men broke the single-season wins record, finishing 17-2-2 (12-1-1 RMAC) and No. 9 in the NSCAA Top-25; swept the RMAC regular season and tournament titles and earned the program’s first NCAA tournament win with a 5-1 first round defeat of No. 11 Regis.
+The men broke the single-season wins record, finishing 17-2-2 (12-1-1 RMAC) and No. 9 in the NSCAA top-25; swept the RMAC regular season and tournament titles and earned the program’s first NCAA tournament win, a 5-1 first round defeat of No. 11 Regis.
 Mines led all of Division II in scoring offense at 3.24 goals per game.

 The Orediggers tallied a 13-7-1 overall record in 2006, taking third place in the RMAC with a 9-3-0 mark.
 Mines landed six all-conference selections and three All-Midwest Region picks.

-the season 13-7-4 (6-4-2 RMAC) with a 1-0 setback to No. 1-ranked
+(6-4-2 RMAC) with a 1-0 setback to No. 1-ranked and eventual

-and eventual national champion, Fort Lewis.
+national champion, Fort Lewis.

-The first head coach of the Colorado School of Mines women’s soccer program, Kohlenstein quickly turned the Orediggers into a conference and national power, accumulating an overall record of 55-36-9, including 32-15-6 in conference play during his five-year tenure (2005-09).
-The Orediggers made three trips to the RMAC Tournament (2007-09) and earned two at-large berths to the NCAA Tournament (2008-09) under Kohlenstein.
+The first head coach of the Colorado School of Mines women’s soccer program, Kohlenstein quickly turned the Orediggers into a conference and national power, accumulating an overall record of 55-36-9, including 32-15-6 in the RMAC during his five-year tenure (2005-09).
+The Orediggers made three trips to the RMAC Tournament (2007-09) and earned two at-large berths to the NCAA tournament (2008-09) under Kohlenstein.

-Previously, Kohlenstein spent 10 years as the gaffer at the University of South Carolina-Spartanburg (1979-88), where he began the soccer program as a club sport in 1979 and eventually led the Rifles to three consecutive third-place finishes at the NAIA National Tournament from 1983 to 1985.
+Previously, Kohlenstein spent 10 years as the gaffer at University of South Carolina-Spartanburg (1979-88), where he began the soccer program as a club sport in 1979 and eventually led the Rifles to three consecutive third-place finishes at the NAIA National Tournament from 1983 to 1985.
 Recognized as NAIA District Six Coach of the Year four times, he was named the NAIA Coach of the Year in 1983 and the NSCAA Coach of the Year in 1983 and 1984.

-In 33 years at the university and professional ranks, Kohlenstein has amassed a career record of 504-222-65 (.678), including a 440-212-62 tally at the collegiate level.
+In 33 years at the helm, Kohlenstein has amassed a career record of 515-229-61 (.678), including 451-219-63 (.658) at the collegiate level.

-Kohlenstein received his undergraduate degree in Physical
+Kohlenstein received his undergraduate degree in physical

-Master’s degree in Exercise Physiology from Montana State in
+master’s degree in exercise physiology from Montana State in

 He and his wife, Debbie, reside in Golden.